Read-The-Question/rtq-review/apps/review-content-web/README.md

 The paper index reads the current working tree on each refresh.
 A selected paper uses a stable route shaped as `/papers/<collection>/<source-relative-path>`.

+## Live source behavior

+The index enumerates every supported collection on each request, so additions, removals, and renames appear after a page refresh.
+It keeps only paper summaries in a process-local cache and uses each file's filesystem fingerprint to reparse changed metadata; unchanged paper bodies are not repeatedly parsed.
+The first index request after a server restart rebuilds this disposable cache directly from TOML.
+No generated Markdown or durable index is involved.

+A paper route is dynamic and reads the selected TOML directly for every server request.
+While a paper remains open, returning focus to the tab or making a hidden tab visible checks only that selected file—there is no polling and no corpus rescan.
+If its content hash changed, the current rendered view remains available and a banner offers a controlled refresh.
+Temporarily invalid TOML, deleted or moved files, and failed checks have separate retryable notices.

+Development and production builds use the same behavior.
+In development, edit the content checkout and return to the review tab to trigger the selected-file check.
+In production, the Node.js process must be able to see the same local checkout; each process maintains its own disposable index-summary cache.
+Dimensional and RAG filtering operates entirely on the already loaded paper in the browser and does not read TOML or contact Google Sheets.

 ## Review controls

 - Combine tags within any of the five dimensions and filter question and answer